|Nickname||The Golden State|

 The journey of McDonald's, the world's largest chain of hamburger fast food restaurants, began in 1940, with a restaurant opened by brothers Richard and Maurice McDonald in San Bernardino, California

-California has more national parks than any other state in USA.
-Of the 59 national parks in USA, California has 9 national parks, followed by Alaska (eight), Utah (five), and Colorado (four)
+California has more national parks than any other state in the USA.
+Of the 59 national parks in the USA, California has 9 national parks, followed by Alaska (eight), Utah (five), and Colorado (four)

 Most national parks

 Hyperion, a coast redwood tree (Sequoia sempervirens) in the Redwood National Park, California, is the tallest living tree in the world at 115.54 meters (379.1 ft) The tree is estimated to contain 530 cubic meters (18,600 cu ft) of wood and to be about 800 years old